Gaius-Augustus/MakeHub/README.md

 * ```-r, --no_tmp_rm```
   Do not delete temporary files (e.g. for debugging purposes).

+* ```-P, --no_genePredToBigGenePred```
+  Option for the special case in which the precompiled UCSC binaries are not working on your system, and you installed kentutils from the older ENCODE github repository; if activated, gene prediction tracks will be output to bigBed instead of bigGenePred format and amino acid display will not be possible.

 * ```-v VERBOSITY, --verbosity VERBOSITY```
   If INT VERBOSITY > 0, verbose logging output is produced (e.g. for